suahmed3/capstone/README.md

 Used the Code Institute LMS for guidance on plotting the pie charts and line graphs: https://learn.codeinstitute.net/ci_program/daai_3
-For guidance on creating a Sankey diagram: https://plotly.com/python/sankey-diagram/ Asked ChatGPT for help with the code: https://chatgpt.com/share/67d04a05-db50-8005-8c7a-b5a6f35bdc8b
+For guidance on creating a Sankey diagram: https://plotly.com/python/sankey-diagram/ Asked ChatGPT for help with the code: https://chatgpt.com/share/67d04a05-db50-8005-8c7a-b5a6f35bdc8b For help to be able to visually compare US LNG export prices in 2023 and 2024: https://community.tableau.com/s/question/0D54T00000C5hf4SAB/multiple-series-on-line-graph

 ### Content